hirokazuono/Chipmunk_and_BOX2D_of_cocos2dx_ported_to_Android/README.md

 <b>ANDROID_SDK_ROOT_LOCAL="/home/xxxxx/android/android-sdk-linux_86"( → "/Applications/android-sdk")</b>
 <hr>
 <b>(B</b>(=2.)<b>) Please copy the files that are on the "chg&copy list" as of the list.</b>
-By the way, In version 11,12,and 13beta which are created by "create-android.sh", 11 includes a "Resourace" directory but it's "(ending in s and) Resources" in 12 and 13b.
+By the way, In All versions(as 11,12,and 13beta) which are created by "create-android.sh",
+11 includes a "Resourace" directory but it's "(ending in s and) Resources" in 12 and 13b.
 (As a result, "A in <b>C</b>"<b>( =</b> Android.mk in <b>C(</b>(lasses in H(lloWorld))<b>Dir</b>(ectry)<b>)</b> <b>)</b> of 11
 &nbsp;  are only differd , among the "mk.files". )